Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

-We believe the best type of ragù lasagna should have layers of intensely rich meat sauce and creamy béchamel layered between soft tender lasagna pasta with a generous sprinkling good quality cheese.
-If you agree you have come to the right place!
+This is a classic meat lasagna with intensely rich meat sauce and creamy béchamel layered between tender lasagna noodles and a generous sprinkling good quality cheeses.

 We would love to know how your lasagna turned out, drop us a note in the comments below.